Student Right to Know

 The overall graduation rate is also known as the "Student Right to Know" or IPEDS graduation rate.
 It tracks the progress of students who began their studies as full-time, first-time degree- or certificate-seeking students to see if they complete a degree or other award such as a certificate within 150% of "normal time" (3 years for a 2-year degree) for completing the program in which they are enrolled.

 TCC also reports a transfer-out rate, which is the percentage of the full-time, first-time students who transferred to another institution.

 Note that not all students at TCC are tracked for these rates.
 Students who have already attended another postsecondary institution, or who began their studies on a part-time basis, are not tracked for this rate.
-At TCC, 12 percent of entering students were counted as "full-time, first-time" in 2008.
+At TCC, 19 percent of entering students in Fall 2012 were “Full-time, first-time”.

 For more information about the "Student Right to Know" rates at TCC visit the National Center for Education Statistics (NCES) College Navigator.